Kuingsmile/word-GPT-Plus/README.md

 - Microsoft Word 2016/2019 retail version , Microsoft Word 2021 or Microsoft 365
 - Edge WebView2 Runtime [https://developer.microsoft.com/en-us/microsoft-edge/webview2/](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
-- if you use self-hosted, you need Node.js 16+
+- if you use self-hosted service, you need Node.js 16+

 **Note: office add-in can only used in docx file, not support doc file.**